 The chart below shows one website’s bounce rate by day.
 In this scenario, it would be highly concerning that recently the bounce rate has continually been rising.

-Why do search engines reward sites with lower bounce rates?
+Why search engines give preference to lower bounce rates sites?

 For anyone wishing to successfully promote their website or Blog via the search engines, it is important to understand how to please them.